AIA Contract Series · ARE 5.0 Exam Prep · Updated May 2026

 Why A201 appears on all three divisions

-A201 is one of the most heavily tested documents on the ARE because it touches every phase of a project.
-Here is how each division connects to it:
+A201 is heavily tested because it governs construction phase roles and procedures across all divisions.
+Here is how each connects to it:

 PcM